airavata-courses/DCoders/deployment_scripts/README.md

   : Resource Type -
     - Kubernetes docker resource to deploy the applications to k8s cluster
     - We used resource type {kudohn/concourse-k8s-resource}

-  : Resources -
-    - We need explicitly define the resource types, which are declared before we can use them. so we are going to tell concourse that we want to use kubernetes external resource ``{kudohn/concourse-k8s-resource}``
     ```yaml
     resource_types:
     - name: k8s